 AILA continues to advocate for our top priorities be included in the bill, including a legalization program that provides a path to citizenship for the largest possible undocumented population.
-Beyond legalization, AILA has also worked to include provisions that recapture unused visas, prevent future loss of immigrant visas, and exempt certain immigrant visa applicants from the immigrant visa limitations.
+Beyond legalization, AILA has also worked to include provisions that prevent future loss of immigrant visas, and exempt certain immigrant visa applicants from the immigrant visa limitations.
 AILA has also pushed for provisions that would expand access to legal representation and needed Immigration Court reforms.
-Notably, AILA has also underscored for Congress the importance of opposing amendments that would exclude individuals from a pathway to citizenship, create barriers to accessing visa numbers, and undermine access to asylum or increase detention of migrants at the southern border.
+Notably, AILA has also underscored for Congress the importance of opposing anti-immigrant amendments, including those that would narrow access to the proposed parole provision, create barriers to accessing visa numbers, and undermine access to asylum or increase detention of migrants at the southern border.
 Senate leaders will continue to develop proposals consistent with the budget resolution passed by the House and Senate in August.

 AILA will continue to monitor developments in this fast-moving process.

 Cite as AILA Doc.
 No. 21091005.

 Now is the time for Congress to deliver a pathway to citizenship for people who are undocumented and relief for those waiting in long visa backlogs.Get Involved

 Share this AILA flyer on the multi-step process that a bill, including the reconciliation bill, must go through before it becomes an enacted law.Share Now

 1331 G Street NW, Suite 300

 American Immigration Lawyers Association.